gardener/gardener-extension-provider-aws/docs/usage/usage.md

   }
   ```
 </details>

+The `dualStack.enabled` flag specifies whether dual-stack or IPv4-only should be supported by the infrastructure.
+When the flag is set to true an Amazon provided IPv6 CIDR block will be attached to the VPC.
+All subnets will receive a `/64` block from it and a route entry is added to the main route table to route all IPv6 traffic over the IGW.

 The `networks.vpc` section describes whether you want to create the shoot cluster in an already existing VPC or whether to create a new one: